-In many areas, attractive walking, cycling and public 50 people in cars 50 people on a bus 50 bicycles transport options are able to carry far more people in a more efficient manner than a car-focused approach.
+In many areas, attractive walking, cycling and public transport options are able to carry far more people in a more efficient manner than a car-focused approach.

 Planning for people and places means:

 - creating high quality places, which encourage active and public transport use, enable social interaction, and create stronger communities; - creating safe, healthy, accessible, and inclusive transport options that provide more equitable access to services, opportunities and life chances, leisure and recreation, and which tackle the adverse impacts of transport on the environment; - supporting and promoting key transport strategic infrastructure (primarily public and active transport) that serve economic hubs, international gateways or improve connectivity in the sub-region.